GbolahanAdebayo/First-SmartContracts/README.txt

 Remix example project is present when Remix loads for the very first time or there are no files existing in the File Explorer.
 It contains 3 directories:

-1. 'contracts': Holds three contracts with different complexity level, denoted with number prefix in file name.
+1. 'contracts': Holds one "Hello World" contract which has been deployed on the Rinkeby Testnet, with it's contact address as " 0x226a2a5175b26ef929a6f2c5e373fc08102bdf89 ".
+It's been verified on etherscan.
+And here's the link; https://rinkeby.etherscan.io/tx/0xcb05945eeac4fca525d566bbb60ba3da197097a673535b6907472c71d90be7f2
-2. 'scripts': Holds two scripts to deploy a contract.
-It is explained below.
+2. 'scripts': Holds no scripts to deploy a contract yet.
-3. 'tests': Contains one test file for 'Ballot' contract with unit tests in Solidity.

-SCRIPTS

-The 'scripts' folder contains example async/await scripts for deploying the 'Storage' contract.
-For the deployment of any other contract, 'contractName' and 'constructorArgs' should be updated (along with other code if required).
-Scripts have full access to the web3.js and ethers.js libraries.

-To run a script, right click on file name in the file explorer and click 'Run'.
-Remember, Solidity file must already be compiled.

-Output from script will appear in remix terminal.
+.